lucas-albers-lz4/vatsentinel/docs/ARCHITECTURE.md

 **Purpose**: Business logic for calculating ejection targets based on configured age thresholds.

 **Responsibilities**:
-- Evaluates enabled age thresholds (Child: 3, Teen: 13, Adult: 18)
+- Evaluates enabled age thresholds (Child: 3, Age7: 7, Teen: 13)
-- Calculates the next target age for a given pawn
+- Calculates the next target age for a given pawn based on entry age
-- Determines time-based ejection eligibility (2-day threshold)
+- Determines time-based ejection eligibility (1-day threshold, development/testing only)
+- Note: Age 18 (adulthood) is handled automatically by RimWorld and is not configurable
 - Returns the earliest applicable threshold

 **Key Methods**: